MateuszLempik/FireplaceOfferCalculation/README.md

 **Main target**

-- Implementation of a web application that allows to callculate your own personalized fireplace offer
+- Implementation of a web application that allows to calculate your own personalized fireplace offer

 **Configuration types**